ef-gy/topologic/documentation/HACKING.XCODE.md

 Finally, you need to enable optimisations - even for your Debug target.
 Somehow the code won't work properly when optimisations are completely disabled - I'm not entirely sure why that is, but that's the way it is.
-Make sure that under "Code Generation" the "Optimization Level" settings is set to "Fast" or higher.
+Make sure that under "Code Generation" the "Optimization Level" settings are set to "Fast" or higher.
 If it's set to "none", then the code WILL crash.
 Here's another screenshot so you know where to find this setting:

 ![Screenshot of Xcode 5; notice the Optimization Level setting](xcode-4.png)